-• An applied or experiential HITM thesis project is action-based research driven by an investigation of the state of academic, professional, and/or technical knowledge represented by current peer-reviewed academic literature, professional practice, and/or technical application.
+An applied or experiential HITM project is action-based research driven by an investigation of the state of academic, professional, and/or technical knowledge represented by current peer-reviewed academic literature, professional practice, and/or technical application.

+The common thread among these HITM options is that the project requires analysis of an issue relevant to the field and that provides students with guided experience in the design and execution of a scholarly project that reflects professional practices in their chosen field of study.
 Colleges, departments, and programs determine what types of projects are acceptable for their respective majors.
-If unsure how to proceed with an HITM thesis idea, students should speak with their major's honors liaison and/or with a faculty mentor from their college, department, or program.
+If unsure how to proceed with an HITM project idea, students should speak with their major's honors/liaison and/or with a faculty mentor from their college, department, or program.

-Co-authorship and Team-Based Honors Thesis Research
+Co-authorship and Team-Based Honors in the Major Project Research

-Students may produce an honors thesis that is the result of team-based or collaborative research, as in a lab setting.
-Indeed, many student research assistants who already work in labs of FSU faculty members use their position as an opportunity to complete an honors thesis.
-In consultation with the lab's Principal Investigator, who serves as the thesis director, students can formulate original honors thesis projects that align with the research program of the lab.
+Students may produce an HITM project that is the result of team-based or collaborative research, as in a lab setting.
+Many student research assistants who already work in labs of FSU faculty members use their position as an opportunity to complete an HITM project, which is often informed by their collaborative work in the lab.
+In consultation with the lab project's Principal Investigator, who serves as the faculty HITM director, students often formulate original HITM projects that align with the research program of the lab but that represent the student's unique and independent work on the larger project.

-That said, every HITM student is expected to be the sole author of their honors thesis.
-Students may not co-author their thesis project with faculty, graduate students, or other undergraduates.
-They should not list anyone else on their honors thesis title page as co-author.
-In addition, HITM students working in the same lab may not submit the same honors thesis.
-The written thesis should be their own, and they should be prepared to discuss how their thesis is their own during the oral defense.
+That is, every HITM student is expected to be the sole author of their specific HITM project.
+Students may not co-author their project with faculty, graduate students, or other undergraduates.
+They should not list anyone else on their HITM project title page as co-author.
+In addition, HITM students working in the same lab may not submit the same exact project as their final HITM project and will defend their own thesis orally in the presence of their HITM committee.